-Course Code: MIT402-4 Course: Security Analysis L: 3 Hrs, T: 0 Hrs, P: 0 Hrs, per Week Total Credits: 3
+Course Code: MIT402-4

+L: 3 Hrs, T: 0 Hrs, per Week

+Course : Security Analysis

+Total Credits : 3

-- 1. Understanding about various aspects of investments & its various avenues. - 2.
+- 1. Understanding about various aspects of investments & its various avenues and capital markets with respect to primary and secondary ones. - 2.
 Understanding the meaning and various money market instruments. - 3.
-Understanding the meaning of capital markets with respect to primary and secondary ones. - 4.
-Understand the thumb rules of analyzing security market to reduce risk & enhance returns. - 5.
+Knowledge of various methods of computing debt and equity valuation. - 4.
+Knowledge of risk and return and managing risk portfolio context. - 5.
 Understanding different tools of Fundamental analysis. - 6.
-Understanding different indicators to assess the "Technical Condition" of the market.
+Understanding different indicators to assess the "Technical Condition" of the Market.

-Investment scenario and security markets- Investor life cycle and investment goals, Investment options available and their comparison, investment constraints.
+Investment scenario and security markets: Investor life cycle and investment goals, Investment options available and their comparison, investment constraints.
+Introduction and history of security market, Overview of Primary and Secondary markets.